Search

 Christian Psychology Tip: Focus on problem-solving rather than blame.
 Whether you are angry at yourself, others, or external circumstances, seek God’s wisdom in bringing resolution and restoration.
 Instead of letting anger linger, ask yourself how God might want you to respond with love, truth, and grace.

-Impact family
+Impact Family

 Conclusion